 Even though I used to find public speaking a nightmare, I consented to be the senior speaker at my Amherst College commencement.
 I say “consented” because I’d promised Andy, the friend who nominated me, that I would go ahead if elected, as I was.
-Vanity is perhaps the greatest motivator, as well as the greatest compromiser.
+Vanity is perhaps the greatest motivator, able to overcome even pure terror.

 For a week or more before the June 6, 1976 ceremony, my thespian friend Dana made me practice my speech.
 We’d walk around the campus with him demanding, “Speak clearly, Mumbles.
 Speak up.”
 Early on the morning of the event, we went to the Robert Frost Library steps, where it was to be held, so I could practice locating the lectern that had been set up overnight.
 For a sighted person, knowing how to get there required simply looking in that direction.
 For me, it meant creating a physical memory.

 In no time the ceremony was underway and my moment arrived.
 I stood up from my front-row seat, shook out the six folded sections of my white cane and strode forward.
 My cane’s tip touched the first of the library’s steps.
 I shifted it to the second as I raised my foot to the first.
 A few steps later, my left hand grazed the portable lectern and I was oriented.
 Another step or two and I turned to face both the lectern and the audience.
 No blunders inducing gasps of pity.